smjagadish/dailystuff/til/September/Sep14/aks_eks_vnet.md

-azure -> vnet can potentially host multiple cidr with each tagged to a subnet. nodes (and pods) can be placed onto diff subnet/cidr . alternatively a cidr/subnet exclusively for pods is also possible . aws -> with pvt subnets, use nat g/w for outbound internet connection azure -> not striaght-forward to block outbound internet access . one way is to use azure firewall and UDR
+azure -> vnet can potentially host multiple cidr with each tagged to a subnet. nodes (and pods) can be placed onto diff subnet/cidr . alternatively a cidr/subnet exclusively for pods is also possible . aws -> with pvt subnets, use nat g/w for outbound internet connection azure -> not striaght-forward to block outbound internet access . one way is to use azure firewall and UDR aws -> ENA purportedly brings SR-IOV to ec2 but not to eks yet  . looks like it can be based on intel vf or another amazon specific flavor